 Expertise across the food and ag supply chain

 From discovery to distribution, foodtech and agtech solutions are built in Greater Sacramento for use worldwide.
 Experts across the industry have clustered in the region, facilitating connections and catalyzing innovation.

-Greater Sacramento is home to renowned producers like FRC, Muller Ranch and TOMRA.
+Greater Sacramento is home to renowned producers like FRC, Muller Ranch y TOMRA.
 The region’s millions of acres of farmland produce more than $2 billion in agricultural value.
 Top crops include wine grapes, walnuts, almonds and rice.

 Home of UC Davis, the country’s top ag science university

 in the world